stasm/l20n-react-experiments/readme.txt

 abstraction and pass developer-provided arguments as props/attributes and even put children inside of the <Translation/>!

 There is, however, a problem with this approach.
-Components need to be enclosed in an outer HTML element, e.g. a <span>, which would result in needless nesting of redundant elements.
+Components need to produce an elment tree.
+We'd need to enclose the translation in an outer HTML element, e.g. a <span>, which would result in needless nesting of redundant elements.
 One possible solution would be to do something like this instead:

     render() {
       return (